Step 5 | Maintain Your F-1 Status

 It is your responsibility to maintain F-1 status.

-If the U.S. Embassy issued you an F-1 student visa, they expect you to come to the United States "to study".
+If the U.S. Embassy issued you an F-1 student visa or granted a Change of Status to F-1 by the United States Citizenship and Immigration Services (USCIS), they expect your stay in the United States is "to study".
 This is the only reason why you applied and why you are in the U.S. The following is a list of "your" major responsibilities and actions "you" need to take in order to properly maintain your F-1 student status in the U.S

 Full Course of Study

 - Report and attend Lehman after entering the U.S.

 - Report address change within 10 days of the change.

 - Register for 12 credit hours each semester if you are an undergraduate student

 - Register for 12 credit hours each semester if you are a graduate student